 Kigali’s Panama Bar was transformed into a palooza of dance, performance, live painting, and art making; all accompanied by the perfect taco.
 The celebration was part-exhibition and part-fundraiser for the Kurema, Kurema, Kwiga project, an invitation through which people share stories of living positively using self and collective expression.

-The exhibition showcased work made by the Vuka artists during a series of workshops that explored creating a new discourse around the Aids stigma.
+The exhibition showcased the work of the Vuka artists made during a series of workshops that explored a new discourse around the Aids stigma.
 Positive and empowering messages packed into innovative and up-cycled creations, entire figures came to life using plastic bottles and other waste materials.
 A silent auction, stencil-making and graffiti boards were also on display.

 We were invited by the wonderful people from the Kurema project to be a part of the first large-scale mural in Kigali, to be painted in honour of World Aids Day coming up on the 1st of December.
 Specifically, the project will aim to address the issues around the stigma of those living with or affected by HIV at a personal and community level.
 The first part of our mission is to work with the local artists of Ivuka to co-create a design that will help represent this message.
 The message needs to be clear and culturally relevant.
 In the workshop, the artists taught us about traditional intore warriors and dancers of Rwanda and other symbols of strength and community.